chandralek/mysql/README.md

 ## Manual Steps to Install MySQL

-As per the Application need we are choosing MySQL
+As per the Application need we are choosing MySQL 5.7 version.

 1. Download MySQL

 ```